nihirv/mojeek-search-choices/CONTRIBUTING.md

 # Search Choices Contributing Guide

 To submit a Search Choice can either open an Issue, for which there will be a set of boxes to fill out, or you can submit a Pull Request.
-If you are submitting a Pull Request then please look at the INSERT WHERE THIS WILL BE which contains ```FILE``` file formats as a reference guide.
+If you are submitting a Pull Request then please look at the [choices folder](./choices) which contains ```.choices``` file formats as a reference guide.

 ### The following items will be required in order to submit a Search Choice:
 - the name of the Search Choice, it is best here to just use the brand or domain name of the website in question
 - the search string which will be used to pass a query from Mojeek to the Choice i.e. ```https://www.bing.com/search?q={searchTerms}```
 - a favicon for the Search Choice, which will appear to the left of its name in Preferences
-- a category for the Search Choice; these will build out as this repository becomes more used

 <img src="./assets/contributing_guide_image.png">